RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/notion.md

     -  Enter the email IDs of your team members and click ‘Invite’ to share the team space with them.
 Make sure the permissions allow invited members to access and edit the team space.
 4. Each member invited should now have access to view and edit the team space.
 While this space is hosted on an individual’s Notion account, it is still a common team space which can be used by all members of the team (added as guests to the teamspace on Notion).

+**Note:** The above method does not lead to a private teamspace on Notion.
+You will need to upgrade to Notion's premium plan in order to convert this to a private teamspace.